A Bayesian View on the Dr. Evil Scenario: A Bayesian approach

-Thus, taking into account the implications of Bayes' theorem, claim (C3) should be modified to a new claim, which we will denote by (C$3^{\prime}$): \begin{quote} \begin{itemize} \item[(C$3^{\prime}$)] Al's credence in $H$ when he awakens in \textsc{Coma}, which is equal to $P(H | HA \hbox{ or } TD)$, ought to be equal to the product of $F$ [given in Eq.~\eqref{EQN:F}] and his prior credence in $H$, given by $P_0(H)$: \ba P(H | HA \hbox{ or } TD) = F \, P_0(H). \ea \end{itemize} \end{quote} Note that (C$3^{\prime}$) agrees with (C3) only if $\Pap(A)$ is assumed to be 1/2.
+Thus, taking into account the implications of Bayes' theorem, claim (C3) should be modified to a new claim, which we will denote by (C$3^{\prime}$): \begin{quote} \begin{itemize} \item[(C$3^{\prime}$)] Al's credence in $H$ if he awakens in \textsc{Coma}, $P_{\textsc{Coma}}(H)$, which is equal to $P(H | HA \hbox{ or } TD)$, ought to be equal to the product of $F$ [given in Eq.~\eqref{EQN:F}] and his credence in heads $P(H)=P_0(H)$ as he awakens, before he updates his credences with the new information ($HA \hbox{ or } TD$): \ba P_{\textsc{Coma}}(H) = P(H | HA \hbox{ or } TD) = F \, P_0(H). \ea \end{itemize} \end{quote} Note that (C$3^{\prime}$) agrees with (C3) only if ${\PrA}$ is assumed to be 1/2.